The new requirements and cuts to the food stamp program in the U.S. come into effect.

 Related videos:

-The Supplemental Nutrition Assistance Program (SNAP) was established more than eight decades ago with the aim of combating food insecurity in the U.S.
+The Supplemental Nutrition Assistance Program (SNAP) was established over eight decades ago with the goal of combating food insecurity in the U.S.

-Currently, it benefits about 42 million Americans in 22 million households, which is nearly one in eight residents of the country, according to PEW Research.
+Currently, it benefits about 42 million Americans in 22 million households, which amounts to nearly one in eight residents of the country, according to PEW Research.

-The legislation was signed by Trump on July 4th, and according to the Congressional Budget Office, it entails a reduction of approximately $186 billion in the SNAP program until 2034.
+The legislation was signed by Trump on July 4th, and according to the Congressional Budget Office, it entails a cut of approximately 186 billion dollars to the SNAP program until 2034.

 New demands

-Among the most significant changes are the new working conditions imposed to maintain the assistance:
+Among the most significant changes are the new labor conditions imposed to maintain the assistance:

-Adults aged 18 to 65 without dependents must work or attend a job training program for at least 80 hours per month.
-Previously, this requirement only applied to those up to 55 years old.
+Adults aged 18 to 65 without dependents must work or attend a job training program for at least 80 hours a month.
+Previously, this requirement applied only up to the age of 55.

-Parents or adults in households with children aged 14 or older will also need to meet these requirements, even though they were previously exempt if the minor was under 18.
+Parents or adults in households with children aged 14 or older must also meet these requirements, even though they were previously exempt if the minor was under 18.

-Veterans, homeless individuals, and young people aged 18 to 24 who have exited the foster care system will no longer be exempt.
+Veterans, homeless individuals, and youth aged 18 to 24 who have exited the foster care system will no longer be exempt.

-"From now on, even veterans will have to prove that they are working to continue receiving food stamps," confirmed the Department of Agriculture (USDA).
+“From now on, even veterans will have to demonstrate that they are working in order to continue receiving food stamps,” confirmed the Department of Agriculture (USDA).

 Furthermore, states will only be able to extend benefits to unemployed individuals if the local unemployment rate exceeds 10%, which drastically reduces the chances of temporary exemptions.

--Access is restricted for U.S. citizens and certain legal permanent residents.
+-Access is limited for U.S. citizens and certain legal permanent residents.

 -Eligibility is eliminated for legally present immigrants, including asylum seekers, refugees, and individuals protected for humanitarian reasons, such as survivors of domestic violence or human trafficking.